rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 - os.File
 - bytes.Buffer

-By definind `io.Reader` and `io.Writer` as small one method interfaces we can now compose them into new one.
+By defining `io.Reader` and `io.Writer` as small one method interfaces we can now compose them into a new one.

 ## io.Closer
-This interface is definded for objects that needs to be closed after use.
+This interface is defined for objects that need to be closed after use.
 An example that comes to head immediately is `os.File`.
 This interface definition is very simple: